 and seventy years old, is more than laughable.
 This raises a question to be

-heights by the system the only ones that do not threaten its hegemony and the
+by the system the only ones that do not threaten its hegemony and the

 prosperity of its economic model?
 The question at least deserves to be